-Since each staff member invests time in each program, salaries, benefits, and overhead costs, are charged to the programs accordingly.
+Each staff member invests time in each program, so salaries, benefits, and overhead costs are charged to the programs accordingly.
 Periodically, the Executive Director reviews the percentages assigned to each program to ensure that the appropriate percentages are utilized.
-The percentages can be found in the Organizational Overview section of this budget.

 RECORDS RETENTION POLICY